 - Mixed place-based and people-based approach: Upgrading the urban deprived areas should be done understanding the needs and difficulties felt by people in poverty situation and living in deprived areas, as well as on analysis of the causes.
-The Local Pact would enable the design of adequate strategies (including appropriate quality services) based on the integration of a place-based and people-based approach. - Multi-fund: The Local Pact would combine or pool resources from different EU funds, typically the ESF and the ERDF, achieving leverage effects in the urban regeneration of deprived areas. - Flexible: The Local Pact would enable adjustments to local needs and to the evolution of changing challenges.
-It would also combine sectoral policies. - Multi-level: Local Pacts address both city-wide challenges as well as specific challenges of urban deprived areas.
-They involve several levels of government (local, regional, national) and different types of stakeholders, fostering in particular the participation of the "smaller" ones, including non-for-profit and grass root organizations involving the people directly affected by urban poverty.
-Local Pacts should also be participative, through the setting-up of Local Committees of Users and Inhabitants (LCUI).
+The Local Pact would enable the design of adequate strategies (including appropriate quality services) based on the integration of a place-based and people-based approach.

+- Multi-fund: The Local Pact would combine or pool resources from different EU funds, typically the ESF and the ERDF, achieving leverage effects in the urban regeneration of deprived areas.

+- Flexible: The Local Pact would enable adjustments to local needs and to the evolution of changing challenges.
+It would also combine sectoral policies.

+- Multi-level: Local Pacts address both city-wide challenges as well as specific challenges of urban deprived areas.
+Under the leadership of urban authorities, and based on urban authorities' diagnoses and strategies, they involve several levels of government (local, regional, national) and different types of stakeholders.Local Pacts should also be participative, through the setting-up of Local Committees of Users and Inhabitants (LCUI).